KennySoh/Technical-Interview/django.md

   {% endfor %}
 </ul>
 ```
-### Add a Todo , Create a row on db from html on form submit
+### Create a Todo row to DB , Add a row on db from html on form submit
+#### 1st Part: Create a django form and make it appear on django template
 ```
 ------1. add django form, create a form.py------ from django import forms